fabianoriccardi/dimmable-light/readme.md

 On ESP8266 the library makes use of hardware timer (Timer 1), hence it can create conflicts with other functionalities such as PWM, Tone and so on.

 ## To-Do
-Release 1.3:

-- if all lights are fully set ON or OFF (even mixed btween ON and OFF), zero cross interrupt get disabled
-- support for 60Hz electrical network
-- DimmableLightLinearized class, to control linearly the power delivered to the loads (DimmableLightLinearized control linearly the activation time)

-Release 1.4:

 - [ ] Main refactor
 - [ ] Support to SAMD21